The 9 best thick yoga mats in 2024, tried and tested by yogis for maximum support

 Best on Amazon

 Looking for one of the best yoga mats to buy on Amazon?
-At 12.7mm and under £25, you can't get much better than the BalanceFrom GoYoga+ All-Purpose mat.
-Our tester Lucy says it feels at least triple the thickness of a regular mat, very soft to rest on, and pillowy under foot.
+At 12.7mm and under £20, you can't get much better than the BalanceFrom GoYoga+ All-Purpose mat.
+Our tester Lucy says it feels at least triple the thickness of a regular mat, very soft to rest on, and pillowy underfoot.

 "I was expecting it to hold shapes I pressed into the mat during my routine but it doesn't, which makes it feel durable and reliable during workouts where I'm moving around a lot or holding a pose for a longer period," she says.

-The mat also comes with an additional pad with an extra 15mm of cushioning, which can be used as a knee pad for wall Pilates or to support your hands, wrists, or feet.
-Despite its thickness, this mat is still lightweight and portable, and it comes with a carry strap.
-However, our tester notes that it's definitely not as grippy as others - even though it has thick grooves in the material.
-If you're doing hot yoga or are concerned about grip, consider another option - like the Gaiam Premium 6mm Thick Yoga Mat.
+For those who want maximum cushioning, this is a great option as the mat comes with an additional pad with a further 15mm of cushioning, which can be used as a knee pad for wall Pilates or to support your hands, wrists, or feet.
+Despite its thickness, this mat is lightweight and portable.
+It also comes with a carry strap.
+However, our tester notes that it's not as grippy as others (such as the Yogamatters Everyday 8mm Thick Wellness Mat), even though it has thick grooves in the material.
+If you're doing hot yoga or are concerned about grip, consider another option - like the Yogamatters Everyday 8mm Mat or the Gaiam Premium 6mm Thick Yoga Mat.

 Buy if: You want a thick mat with Amazon delivery